 We don't have an induction loop facility however we do have free-standing, battery-powered listing points.
 Large print copies of the audio commentaries and a portable induction loop are available.
 Please ask a member of staff if you require one.

-There is a large tactile plan of the Fort adjacent to the first fixed listening point.
 There are a number of fixed listening points across the site which have two metallic push buttons giving more information about the part of the Fort you are currently at as well as giving a commentary from one of the characters who lived at the Fort.
 Large print guides and Braille guides are available on request.
 Please speak to a member of staff if you require one.

 Guided tours of the Fort can be booked but will incur a charge and need to be booked three weeks in advance.
 Please contact the museum to arrange this.

 The fire alarms have voice evacuation sounders and visual flashing lights in the museum, TimeQuest and reconstructed buildings.
 If you will require assistance exiting the site in the event of a fire alarm please inform a member of staff on your arrival.